maxlath/wikibase-edit/docs/development_setup.md

 ```sh
 ./node_modules/.bin/mocha ./tests/unit/parse_instance.js
 ```
+Just try to run it, you can't break anything!
+And then try to modify the function it tests, `lib/parse_instance.js`, and see how that makes the tests fail.

 To run only one test in that file, replace `it(` by `it.only(`

 ### Run all the unit tests